craftingcity/The-Known-World/Prenotes Oct 28 23.md

 ### What happened?

 They are playing actors as a band of travelling musicians.
 Ulfgar is made to be their management, but they are looking for work as apothecary procurers.

+They are going basalisk hunting in the southeast of [[Boneborn]], AH26 at the Tree playing basalisks as medusas

+###### INIT
+Baalisks
+	A.
+	B.
+	C.
+Jerran
+Breenabell
+Ulfgar
+Nala
+Simon